marmotlab/ORION/README.md

 }
 ```

-ORION is inspired by following works, and we thank them for their contributions!
+ORION is inspired by the following works, and we thank them for their contributions!

 + [Context-Aware Deep Reinforcement Learning for Autonomous Robotic Navigation in Unknown Area](https://proceedings.mlr.press/v229/liang23a.html), CoRL 2023
 + [The Option-Critic Architecture](https://dl.acm.org/doi/10.5555/3298483.3298491), AAAI 2017